postpop/videoreader/README.md

 vr.close()
 ```

-Or use a `with` statement which takes care of opening and closing the video:
+Or use a [context manger][2] which takes care of opening and closing the video:
 ```python
 with VideoReader(video_file_name) as vr:  # load the video
     frame = vr[100]